asamsystems/Thruky/README.md

 ### Install/enable Asam theme:
 First cd to your themes dir ie. `thruk/themes/themes-available`
 ```
-download and unzip from here.
+download zip file here and unzip in thruk/themes/themes-available/
-Save the downloaded Asam dir to thruk/themes/themes-available/
+You only need to save the Asam dir from the unzipped file ie. thruk/themes/themes-available/Asam

+We wil be using the Thruk2 theme as template:
-Thruk2/* to Asam (dirs are added and some dirs already exist)
+copy all files and dirs in Thruk2 to Asam (some dirs already exist)

 mv Asam/stylesheets/Thruk2.css Asam/stylesheets/Asam.css
-cp ../../templates/side.tt Asam/templates
+cp thurk/templates/side.tt Asam/templates
-cp ../../templates/_footer.tt Asam/templates
+cp thruk/templates/_footer.tt Asam/templates
-cp ../../templates/_header.tt Asam/templates
+cp thruk/templates/_header.tt Asam/templates
 ```
 Now all the files are in place.
-Next, edit the 3 template files:
+Next, edit the 3 template (*.tt) files:

 - Edit Asam/templates/side.tt and insert script bootstrap and common.js near the bottom:
 ```